latte-central/LaTTe/doc/00_overview.md

 ## Background information

-This background information is not required reading for using LaTTe, but it may provide some insights about why and how LaTTe has been developed.
+This background information is not required but recommended reading for using LaTTe.

-Note that these documents favor concision vs. exhaustivity and facts vs. opinion.

   - A logician dream, providing some historical information about the formalization of mathematics and proof assistants (can be boring...)

-  - Everything starts with **lambda**, explaining the resemblance and difference between the lambda-calculus found as a subset of modern programming languages (esp.
+  - **Lambda the ultimate**, explaining the resemblance and difference between the lambda-calculus found as a subset of modern programming languages (esp.
 Clojure) and the lambda-calculus used in LaTTe.